AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/overview.md

 This guide is intended to help current and new users of Dynamic Media Classic more fully understand what they can do with their powerful rich media solution from Adobe.
 We'll do that by:

-- Introducing you to Dynamic Media Classic, describing what it is and providing an overview of its core capabilities and user interface (UI).
+- Introducing you to Dynamic Media Classic, describing what it is, and providing an overview of its core capabilities and user interface (UI).
 - Explaining the general Create, Author, and Deliver workflow you'll follow when working with assets in the solution.
 - Discussing important items to set up prior to jumping in and using the solution.
 - Taking a deep dive into using several of the solution's core capabilities.